gemseo/gemseo/doc_src/source/tutorials/aerostruct/aerostruct_toy_example.rst

 Creation of the disciplines
 ***************************

-In this tutorial, we are creating the disciplines from their analytic formulation using the :class:`~gemseo.core.analytic_discipline.AnalyticDiscipline` discipline class:
+In this tutorial, we are creating the disciplines from their analytic formulation using the :class:`~gemseo.disciplines.analytic.AnalyticDiscipline` discipline class:

 .. code::